Tanujajasti/code-challenge/README.md

 - Creating API as a lambda function
 - To expose Lambda func as API Gateway and configure, AWS SAM template can be used.
 - Data can be stored and accessed from AWS Redshift
-    - Also, S3 can be used as a file sourse and that can be loaded into RS through COPY command
+    - Also, S3 can be used as a file source and that can be loaded into AWS Redshift through COPY command
 - Connection String/creds can be stored in the Secrets Manager for the security